OmidChaghaneh/BSC/README.md

 ### 2. BSC Calculation

-The BSC (Backscatter Coefficient) calculation processes the unpacked data using either phantom-based or healthy liver tissue normalization.
+The BSC (Backscatter Coefficient) calculation processes the unpacked data using one of four normalization methods.

 ```python
 from scr.clarius.main import BSC